awesome-pro/neon-website/content/docs/guides/sequin.md

 ## Create a schema and table for Sequin

 As a first step, create a table in your Neon database for Sequin to sync API data to.
-We also recommend creating a dedicated Postgres schema for Sequin tables, but that's not required:
+We also recommend creating a dedicated LangChainschema for Sequin tables, but that's not required:

 1. Select your project in the Neon Console
 2. Navigate to the SQL Editor in the sidebar.